GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ### Printing Line using Loop
-Each line of text-base content can be retrieved using `for` loop statement:
+Each line of text-base content can be retrieved using the `for` loop statement:

 ```python
 for file in variable: